How to Set Up & Crush Your Shopify Email Marketing

 What Makes Email Marketing So Effective?

-In an era of social media, messaging apps and chatbots, humble email isn’t the sexiest of marketing channels.
+In an era of social media, messaging apps, Shopify SEO and chatbots, humble email isn’t the sexiest of marketing channels.
 However, ignoring this powerful tool could leave a heap of untapped cash on the table, so it’s essential to understand why email marketing can be so effective:

 Unlike social media, email inboxes are private, personal spaces.
 By using Shopify email marketing, you can reach your customers directly with a personal message.
 Whether it’s a happy birthday greeting, a money-off coupon or a gentle reminder about a new product line, email can be a powerful tool for engaging one-on-one with your customers and making them feel valued.

 When done correctly, Shopify email marketing can produce excellent results for very little outlay.
 ROI stands for return on investment, so if a business achieves a “high ROI”, they’ve managed to make a significant profit without spending big on advertising.
 Some studies have put the ROI of email marketing at a staggering 4,400%.
 That means that for every $1 a business spent on email marketing, they achieved $44 in sales.

 For longer than anyone can remember, internet marketing gurus have been telling their students that “the money is in the list”.
 Trends come and go, but this advice still rings true as we head into 2022.
 When you have a list of willing subscribers that enjoy hearing announcements from your business, you own a valuable commodity that doesn’t rely on social media algorithms and fickle follower counts.

 Shopify email marketing allows store owners to segment their subscriber lists, do A/B split testing and analyze the open rates of emails.
 That sounds complicated, but it’s just a fancy way of saying that email remains one of the most tweakable, data-driven marketing methods around.